Alcohol Abuse and Anxiety

 Are you or your loved one suffering from addiction?

 Do you have questions or concerns?
 Our intake coordinators will answer them.

 People who are suffering from anxiety disorders may have also experienced issues with their school or work performance, relationships, and sleep patterns.
 Common types of anxiety include:

 - Generalized anxiety disorder

 - Panic disorder

 - Post-traumatic stress disorder (PTSD)

 Regardless of the type of anxiety, if a person has anxiety and a problem with alcohol or other substances, it is important to deal with both.
 Treatment for both addresses the dual diagnosis or co-occurring condition.
-If people fail to treat both conditions, both may become worse.
+If people fail to treat both disorders, the problems may become worse.

 Dual diagnosis in an inpatient alcohol rehab facility provides simultaneous treatment for both alcohol abuse and accompanying mental illnesses.